 For my 2012 interview, Dave recounted a lengthy story that starts with Keith Richard's house burning down.
 Upon its conclusion, Harry quipped, "That's almost a really good story."
 Deadpan, Dave replied, "Hello Sailor … is almost a really good story."

-- Hello Sailor were inducted into the New Zealand Music Hall of Fame in 2011.
+Hello Sailor were inducted into the New Zealand Music Hall of Fame in 2011.
+Dave McArtney died on 15 April 2013; Graham Brazier passed away 4 September 2015.

 In 1975 in Hotlicks magazine (No.19) Hello Sailor were described as – “Vamp rock, not to be confused with camp rock".